peterb12/A-Tour-Of-Haskell/Week3.md

 factorial n = _something_that_calls_factorial
 ```

-If you click "Run" now, you'll get a bunch of scary looking errors but all they're telling us is that we left holes in the program named `_something` and `_something_that_calls_factorial`, and that Haskell wants them both to be Ints.
+If you click "Run" now, you'll get a bunch of scary looking errors but all they're telling us is that we left holes in the program named `_something` and `_something_that_calls_factorial`, and that Haskell wants them both to be Ints because of our type signature (which you do not want to change).

 We know that the factorial of 0 is always 1, so let's replace that first `_something` with that.